ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The set of possible Local Endpoints is gathered.
 In the simple case, this merely enumerates the local interfaces and protocols, and allocates ephemeral source ports.
 For example, a system that has WiFi and Ethernet and supports IPv4 and IPv6 might gather four candidate Local Endpoints (IPv4 on Ethernet, IPv6 on Ethernet, IPv4 on WiFi, and IPv6 on WiFi) that can form the source for a transient.

 If NAT traversal is required, the process of gathering Local Endpoints becomes broadly equivalent to the ICE candidate gathering phase (see Section 5.1.1. of {{RFC8445}}).
-The endpoint determines its server reflexive Local Endpoints (i.e., the translated address of a local, on the other side of a NAT, e.g via a STUN sever {{?RFC5389}}) and relayed locals (e.g., via a TURN server {{?RFC5766}} or other relay), for each interface and network protocol.
+The endpoint determines its server reflexive Local Endpoints (i.e., the translated address of a Local Endpoint, on the other side of a NAT, e.g via a STUN sever {{?RFC5389}}) and relayed Local Endpoints (e.g., via a TURN server {{?RFC5766}} or other relay), for each interface and network protocol.
 These are added to the set of candidate Local Endpoints for this connection.

-Gathering Local Endpoints is primarily a local operation, although it might involve exchanges with a STUN server to derive server reflexive locals, or with a TURN server or other relay to derive relayed locals.
+Gathering Local Endpoints is primarily a local operation, although it might involve exchanges with a STUN server to derive server reflexive Local Endpoints, or with a TURN server or other relay to derive relayed Local Endpoints.
 However, it does not involve communication with the Remote Endpoint.

 #### Remote Endpoint Candidates

 The Remote Endpoint is typically a name that needs to be resolved into a set of possible addresses that can be used for communication.
-Resolving the Remote Endpoint is the process of recursively performing such name lookups, until fully resolved, to return the set of candidates for the remote of this connection.
+Resolving the Remote Endpoint is the process of recursively performing such name lookups, until fully resolved, to return the set of candidates for the Remote Endpoint of this connection.

 How this resolution is done will depend on the type of the Remote Endpoint, and can also be specific to each Local Endpoint.
 A common case is when the Remote Endpoint is a DNS name, in which case it is resolved to give a set of IPv4 and IPv6 addresses representing that name.
 Some types of Remote Endpoint might require more complex resolution.
 Resolving the Remote Endpoint for a peer-to-peer connection might involve communication with a rendezvous server, which in turn contacts the peer to gain consent to communicate and retrieve its set of candidate Local Endpoints, which are returned and form the candidate remote addresses for contacting that peer.